LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

 - fixed transparent eyes on Lara's model in the gym and Home Sweet Home levels
 - fixed flat/opaque window shards in Lara's Home and Home Sweet Home
 - fixed the passport having an invisible back page, noticeable when opening/closing it
+- fixed z-fighting on the front of the passport
 - fixed window 23 in Venice potentially appearing broken after loading a savegame, despite being intact before saving
 - fixed transparent eyes on the wolf model in Furnace of the Gods
 - fixed Lara's health bar showing in the Home Sweet Home shower cutscene